c-daly/apollo/README.md

 # Create a goal with priority
 apollo-cli goal "Pick up the red block" --priority high

-# Invoke planner with a natural-language goal (Phase 2)
+# Invoke planner with a natural-language goal
 apollo-cli plan "Inspect the kitchen counters"

 # View current agent state